snipe/snipe-it/README.md

 Many thanks to the [Laravel 4 starter site](https://github.com/brunogaspar/laravel4-starter-kit) for a quick start.

+This project is being actively developed (at what seems like breakneck speed sometimes!)
+We're still in alpha release, so this is NOT recommended for production use yet, as many more things will likely change before v1.0-stable is ready - but we're [releasing quite frequently](https://github.com/snipe/snipe-it/releases).

+### Bug Reports and Feature Requests

-This isn't actually ready for anyone to use yet, as I'm still working out some of the basic functionality.
-Feel free to check out the [GitHub Issues for this project](https://github.com/snipe/snipe-it/issues) to check on progress, open a bug report, or see what open issues you can help with.
+Feel free to check out the [GitHub Issues for this project](https://github.com/snipe/snipe-it/issues) to check on progress, open a bug report, request a feature, or see what open issues you can help with.

 -----